mushroomhostage/RadioBeacon/CONFIG.md

 **fixedRadiusThunderFactor**: Multiply radius when thundering.

+**fixedReceptionRadiusDivisor**: Divide broadcast radius by this value to obtain the reception radius.
+If 1, reception radius is equal to broadcast radius, if 0, reception radius is fixed to 0 (special case -- antenna must be directly within broadcast range of other antenna), other integer values greater than 1 will result in a lower reception radius (asymmetric broadcast/reception), e.g. 2 for a reception radius half of the broadcast radius.

 **fixedBaseMinY**: Require antennas to be built above this Y level.
 0 for anywhere, 64 for sea level, etc